Frequently Asked Questions

 Webinar: This can be either live or prerecorded.
 They are often offered for free, and at the end of the webinar you are “upsold” – meaning you are encouraged to sign up for a more detailed paid class.
 Webinars can offer valuable information, but are often made to look artificially rare to encourage you to sign up, with a countdown timer and “limited access” – then when you do get access, you find out it is all pre-recorded!
 If you are interested in the topic, then it might be worth watching the webinar to see if there is a discount code at the end.

 Membership based: In this model, you pay a monthly subscription to access all the courses on that platform (Skillshare and LinkedInLearning are two examples of this model).
 You have continued access as long as you pay your monthly (or annual) subscription fee.
 Memberships can be good value if you are interested in multiple classes on that platform.
+If you sign up for a free account, you may be offered a really great annual rate a few weeks later, but know that you will be charged full price when the annual membership renews.

 We hope the above answered all your questions, but if not, please don’t hesitate to contact us below!
 We love hearing from our customers.